cdapio/hydrator-plugins/core-plugins/docs/FileMove-action.md

 Use Case
 --------
-This action can be used when a file or files need to be moved to a new location in an HDFS cluster, often required when archiving files.
+This action can be used when a file or files need to be moved to a new location in a file system, often required when archiving files.
+The source and destination must be on the same file system.

 Properties